-In a classic case of ‘oh, what could have been’, surrealist filmmaker David Lynch once turned down the opportunity to direct the now iconic Star Wars picture Return of the Jedi in the early 1980s.
+In a classic case of ‘oh, what could have been’, surrealist filmmaker David Lynch once turned down the opportunity to direct the now legendary Star Wars picture Return of the Jedi in the early 1980s.

 The now-iconic 1983 space opera film, which was eventually directed by Richard Marquand with the screenplay by Lawrence Kasdan and Lucas himself, arrived as the third instalment in the original Star Wars trilogy and was met by astonishing commercial success alongside positive reviews.

-While the cinematic values of Return of the Jedi may well have struggled to reach the heights of the Star Wars films that proceeded it, the project is highly celebrated by the most avid of George Lucas fans and the impressive performances of the likes of Mark Hamill, Harrison Ford, Carrie Fisher et al remains its lasting legacy.
+While the cinematic values of Return of the Jedi may well have struggled to reach the heights of the Star Wars films that proceeded it, the project is highly celebrated by the most avid of George Lucas fans, and the impressive performances of the likes of Mark Hamill, Harrison Ford, Carrie Fisher et al. remains its lasting legacy.

 Despite its success, the film very nearly took a bizarre different route when David Lynch, the filmmaker who at the time had just been nominated for the Academy Award for Best Director for The Elephant Man, was approached by Lucas with the proposal of taking on Return of the Jedi.

 “I was asked by George to come up and see him and talk to him about directing what would be the third Star Wars,” Lynch once explained.
 “And I had next door to zero interest.
 But I always admired George.
 George is a guy who does what he loves.
 And I do what I love.
 The difference is, what George loves makes hundreds of billions of dollars.
 So I thought I should go up and at least visit with him.
 And it was incredible.”